 Hover over any discussion or post and select the additional actions icon (...) for the options to edit or delete that discussion or individual message.

-Discussion posts can be "upvoted" by learners using the up arrow (^).
-Each question will display a number of responses and number of upvotes.
+Discussion posts can be "liked" using the heart icon.
+Each question will display the number of responses and number of "likes."

 "Active" shows replies with the most responses first.

 "Active" shows replies made most recently on top.

 "Oldest" shows replies made most recently at the bottom, so you can spot people who replied early but perhaps never got any input.

 If you are enrolled as a teacher or moderator, you'll be automatically notified when anyone in your cohort...